phone: (716) 839-8345

 - Advancement of the physical therapy profession is the civic responsibility of faculty and students demonstrated through continued competency, service-oriented practice, advocacy, scholarship, teaching, and administration.

-- Service to the college and community is the responsibility of both students and faculty.
+- Service to the university and community is the responsibility of both students and faculty.

 Physical Therapy Program Goals